Shout and Sing

 Sung and performed by: Istrijanski mužikanti in Kantadori

-The Istrian music tradition being a combination of Croatian, Italian and Slovenian poetry and music features, the local musicians and folk singers normally don’t define their tradition as Slovenian, but rather Istrian.
+The Istrian music tradition is a combination of Croatian, Italian and Slovenian poetry and musical features.
+Local Istrian musicians and folk singers, as such, normally do not define their tradition as Slovenian, but rather Istrian.
 A common Istrian ensemble of musicians was composed of the violin or škənt, škəntič, žiongič, a diatonic accordion of Trieste origin or trieština, a clarinet and a two string cello or bajs.
 In the recording, the musicians accompany jocular songs, the likes of which circulated around Istria after World War II.

 Recorded: Ljubljana, 9.
 7. 1999